The Reggeatón Time Line

 In 2005 Hector el Father releases Sangre Nueva featuring presenting the new generation: Arcangel, De La Ghetto, Yomo

-Hiphop artist N.O.R.E records Oye mi Canto with Tego Caledron and Daddy Yankee, which is played on Urban radios in the US, and opens the door for songs like La Gasolina.
-The The Chosen Few documentary is released, finally giving a face to Reggeatón
+Hiphop artist N.O.R.E records Oye mi Canto with Tego Caledron and Daddy Yankee, which is played on Urban radios in the US, and crossovers with U.S. hip-hop exploded — Pitbull and Akon collaborations.
+The The Chosen Few documentary is released, finally giving a face to reggeatón

-La Bomba @ Ministry of Sound, becomes the UK’s first major Reggeatón party in the UK, kicking off the movement in Europe with residencies in Ibiza, Germany, Cyprus and Brighton.
+DJ Jose Luis kicks off the reggaetón movement in Europe with La Bomba @ Ministry of Sound, becoming the UK’s first major Reggeatón party, moving to Europe with residencies in Ibiza, Germany, Cyprus and Brighton.

 2006 - 2010: The Game Changing Years